nature theater of oklahoma

 Kelly: And if you want to make movies it’s LA.

 P: When we’re somewhere else, and then we come back home, it’s like ‘oh thank god, I see brown people and I’m the only white person on the subway’.
 It's a whole world, it’s not a limited world.
-Maybe in Europe, you are with your friends that are cultured, people who don’t really watch TV because that’s dirty and they read books and stuff and talk smart…
+Maybe you're with your friends that are cultured, people who don’t really watch TV because that’s dirty, and they read books and stuff and talk smart…

 D: That’s good, it’s good to have those people around.